Frankie91/AGBD_Inference/README.md

 Codes for a potential implementation of the paper "AGBD: A Global-scale Biomass Dataset" using Google Earth Engine as the main data source.
+Still some misalignment in the predictions, probably caused by a mistake made by yours truly, so use with caution.

 ## Execution using Colab